trytouca/trytouca/sdk/python/README.md

 ## 📖 Documentation

-- If you are new to Touca, the best place to start is our [Quickstart Guide](https://docs.touca.io/basics/quickstart) on our documentation website.
+- If you are new to Touca, the best place to start is the [Quickstart Guide](https://docs.touca.io/basics/quickstart) on our documentation website.
-- For information on how to use our Python SDK, see our [Python SDK Documentation](https://docs.touca.io/sdk/python).
+- For information on how to use this SDK, see our [Python SDK Documentation](https://docs.touca.io/sdk/python).
 - If you cannot wait to start writing your first test with Touca, see our [Python API Reference](https://app.touca.io/docs/clients/python/api.html).